smallrookie/Emphysema_Detection_Staging/README.md

 ## Datasets

 [Dataset C (INSPECT)](https://som-shahlab.github.io/inspect-website) and [D (CT-RATE)](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE) are accessible online.
-The full emphysema annotations used in this work are not publicly available; instead, we provide partial annotations as illustrative examples, available at: [Google Drive](https://drive.google.com/drive/folders/1oB5nJVe1-iPJPFQ_1rXGxYWbqktwXlXs?usp=drive_link).
+The full emphysema annotations used in this work are not publicly available; instead, we provide partial annotations as illustrative examples, available at [Zenodo](https://doi.org/10.5281/zenodo.17271375).

 ## Contact
 For questions or collaborations: